kevinb7/KaTeX/dockers/Screenshotter/README.md

 ## Choosing the list of test cases

 Both `screenshotter.js` and `screenshotter.sh` will accept
-a `--cases` option which can be used to specify a list of test cases to be processed, as a comma separated list.
+an `--include` option (short `-i`) which can be used to specify a list of test cases to be processed, as a comma separated list.
-Conversely, the `--exclude` option can be used to specify a list of cases which are not being processed.
+Conversely, the `--exclude` option (short `-x`) can be used to specify a list of cases which are not being processed.

 Examples:

-    node dockers/Screenshotter/screenshotter.js --cases=Sqrt,SqrtRoot
+    node dockers/Screenshotter/screenshotter.js -i Sqrt,SqrtRoot
     dockers/Screenshotter/screenshotter.sh --exclude=GreekLetters